 Frequently Asked Questions (FAQs)

-Can Realtor Facebook Ads Be Used to Get Seller Leads?
+Can Real Estate Agent Facebook Ads Be Used to Get Seller Leads?

 Yes.
 Advertising on Facebook with lead ads can create a stream of seller leads.
 Lead ads direct users to a form to find out more or receive an offer, such as a property valuation report.
 Using the same type of lead capture form as a website landing page, a real estate Facebook campaign can generate seller leads.